-Steve never uses the phrase “If I were you…” Instead, he’ll find a real-world example of how a customer in the same situation as the one with whom he is working, accomplished an objective using his product or service.
+Steve never used the phrase “If I were you…” Instead, he’d find a real-world example of how a customer in the same situation as the one with whom he is working, accomplished an objective using his product or service.
 Contractors can take the same approach with property owners.
 Frequently refer to work you’ve done in the past and how you have solved a problem or exceeded expectations for an actual customer.

 Tip for Contractors

 Drawing from real life use cases instead of a “Here’s how I would do it” approach helps build credibility and buyer confidence.

 Steve often cited an old adage, “What’s the easiest way to get to Carnegie Hall?”
 Answer…”Practice, Practice, Practice!”
 Many organizations develop scripts that can provide a consistent structure for each sales engagement.
 While, salespeople never want to come across sounding robotic or rehearsed, practicing and memorizing a script is an effective way to ensure you’re never left speechless.
 Scripts can be enormously helpful, but at some point, going off-script is essential.
 Only through genuine dialogue between buyer and seller can a level of trust be established.
 Having to think of what to say next can put the kibosh on a potential sale.
 Eventually, the substance of what you memorize in a scripted sales pitch will begin to come across naturally.
 So, it’s important for any sales person to become familiar with their company’s strategically authored sales scripts.